polynetwork/dev-docs/GLOSSARY.md

 A relayer is a cross-chain information porter that performs some of the most critical cross-chain operations.
 It acts as the medium of interaction between the side chain and the outside world.

 Each chain in the cross-chain ecosystem has a relayer associated with it.
 A relayer monitors its corresponding chain network for cross-chain transactions and forwards detected block headers to the Poly chain, motivated by incentives which it receives in the process.
-Simultaenously, a relayer monitors cross-chain transactions taking place on the Poly chain and transfers them to the respective side chain.
+Simultaneously, a relayer monitors cross-chain transactions taking place on the Poly chain and transfers them to the respective side chain.

 ## Source Chain